 Just like Rome, the AWP wasn’t built in a day!
 But it does have an awesome group of individuals who have helped it grow to be where it is today.
 Check them out:

-Roland has worked for over 30 years in the Safety, Health and Environmental field holding many positions for multi-national industrial and manufacturing companies and currently consults for a worldwide Environmental firm.
-He is a graduate of the University of Houston and The University of Oklahoma.
-He has been a board member of the YMCA, American Red Cross, and Red River Park Foundation and a member of numerous governmental working committees through out his career.
+Roland has worked for over 30 years in the safety, health and environmental field holding many positions for multi-national industrial and manufacturing companies and currently consults for a worldwide environmental firm.
+He has been a board member of the YMCA, American Red Cross, and Red River Park Foundation and has been a member of numerous governmental working committees throughout his career.
 He and his wife, Tobi, have four children and live in San Marcos, Texas.

-Zack Rosenburg is the co-founder and co-director of St. Bernard Project, a nonprofit rebuilding organization.
-The mission is to remove barriers for families who want to come back home after Hurricane Katrina.
+Zack Rosenburg is the co-founder and co-director of St. Bernard Project (http://www.stbernardproject.org/), a nonprofit rebuilding organization whose mission is to remove barriers for families who want to come back home after Hurricane Katrina.
 They do this by rebuilding homes for families who cannot afford to on their own.
 The St. Bernard Project has rebuilt 221 homes as of the summer of 2009.

 Taryn Davis has been on the board since the organization’s beginning and has passion and drive for everything AWP.
 The growth and integrity of the organization and the widows they serve is a top priority as a board member.
 Her husband Michael was killed in 2007, but his love is still her driving force.